 The Franklin Expedition is one of the most tragic and enduring stories of the search for the Northwest Passage.
 Plenty of evidence exists of the many attempts to find the northern trade route.
 “You can visit Beechey Island and the graves are there, the remains of the house, the remains of the boat.
 It will weather away eventually, but there's still a lot of stuff around,” Richard explains.

-A Snapshot of Arctic Life
+A Snapshot of Life as an Authentic Arctic Explorer

 The love of the Arctic resonates in conversation with the Webers.
 More than just adventure guides, they are passionate advocates for the vast landscape they’ve devoted their lives to.